boomerang-io/docs/flow/introduction/overview.md

 ✅ Fully Extensible – Bring your own task using the open-source Tekton.dev model or write custom code packaged as a BYO container.

-### Use Cases

-It is all about saving people time through automating repetitive or low value Tasks and increasing your productivity.

-- Employee Onboarding - Send, track, and automatically action access requests for new employees
-- Git Bot - Manage issue and PR responses and categorizations
-- Report Generation - Integrate and collate data from multiple sources into a cohesive scorecard
-- Incident Management - Help resolve issues with automatic routing and acknowledgement
-- Operations - Implement runbook automation and issue remediation
-- Syncing Systems - Send data between systems as events happen to ensure tools and access stay in sync

 ## Ready to Automate?
 Get Started Quickly 🎯

 <docs-cards>